ashishkumar-ds/data-science-projects/thelook-ecommerce-retention-analysis/notebooks/README.md

   group by 1, 2
 )

--- Step 5: Final select to display the results with proper formatting select c.cohort_month, -- cohort month d.users_number as cohort_size, -- number of users in the cohort
+-- Final select to display the results with proper formatting select c.cohort_month, -- cohort month d.users_number as cohort_size, -- number of users in the cohort